Darlene's Daydream Café

 WILLIE: Or so you say.

 DARLENE: Those were the darkest days of my life.
-But then my whole world changed when a few months later I found out I was pregnant with you, Billy Joe Stupendous!
-You came along and brought back the sunshine!: They never did find that robber did they?
+But then my whole world changed when a few months later I found out I was pregnant with you, Cody Joe Stupendous!
+You came along and brought back the sunshine!

 DARLENE: No, Willie.
 They never did.